~ OLD FARVER NEWS ARTICLES ~

 2 Sep 1897

 Shortly before six o'clock Tuesday (31 Aug) afternoon, a distressing accident occurred in Quick's Quarry.
-William Hartzell and Lloyd Farver were blasting rock and after partly charging the blast found they had made a mistake nad had to withdraw teh powder, and attempting to drill again, there was an explosion.
+William Hartzell and Lloyd Farver were blasting rock and after partly charging the blast found they had made a mistake and had to withdraw the powder, and attempting to drill again, there was an explosion.

 Both men were sufferers.
 Mr Farver had his forearms badly mangled and his face filled with powder and dust.
 Mr Hartzell was impaird about the face and it was thought at first he would lose his left eye but physicians are confindent they can bring both men through with slight, if any disfugurement.